jetify-com/devbox/CONTRIBUTING.md

 ### With Devbox

-The easiest way to setup and build devbox is with Devbox!
+The easiest way to develop Devbox is with Devbox!

 * Install Devbox using the command below.
 If you don't have Nix installed, Devbox will automatically install it for you when you run a command.